hack-ink/subalfred/README.md

 ## Contribution
 - If you have a question or request a new feature, [start a discussion](https://github.com/hack-ink/subalfred/discussions/new).
 - If you encounter any bugs, [report an issue](https://github.com/hack-ink/subalfred/issues/new).
-- Otherwise, PRs are always welcome!
+- Finally, PRs are always welcome!